neobepmat/docker-script/script/local-installations/docker-desktop/pg13-replica-test/README.md

 The MASTER has a listening port on 6432, the SLAVE on the port 7432.
 For internal communication both containers use the default postgres TCP port 5432.

+For this example, the user tablespaces are relocated in the PGDATA folder for the MASTER and within the path */usr/pg/usr_tblspcs* for the SLAVE.

 ## Settings
 Settings are available for Master and Slave